nogibjj/52-weeks-rust/README.md

 * Do you have it? `cargo --version`?
 * `cargo new hello_cargo && cd hello_cargo`

 ## Episode 9:  Working with modules and packages

 * [Cover modules and packages](https://doc.rust-lang.org/book/ch07-00-managing-growing-projects-with-packages-crates-and-modules.html)

+* Create is smallest container (contain main)
+* Library crates don’t have a main function, and they don’t compile to an executable.
+* A package is a bundle of one or more crates that provides a set of functionality
+* Cargo.toml file that describes how to build those crates

+`cargo new backyard`

+TBD:  Still not working...dive into this more next time:  https://doc.rust-lang.org/book/ch07-02-defining-modules-to-control-scope-and-privacy.html

 ## Episode 8: Figuring how cli tools work with Rust